AdobeDocs/experience-cloud.en/help/campaign/reporting/using/get-started-reporting.md

 **Customize your reports** by leverage dynamic reporting designing capabilities: add as many components as you need (panels and freeform tables) to analyze your data using the available metric and dimensions.

 Drag and drop **visualization items** to add graphical representations of your data into your reports and configure them according to your needs.

-Create reports based on **custom profile data** created during the Profile resource extension, and **reports based on segments** defined in targeting workflows.

 Read more: